ansleybrown1337/sally-jd-yield-analysis/README.md

 - backend run report
 - output descriptions

-This means the repository is not only an analysis engine, it also includes a report generation layer for communicating results to collaborators and reviewers.
+This means the repository is not only an analysis engine, it also includes both an interactive application layer and a report generation layer for communicating results to collaborators and reviewers.

 ## Key differences from the older SAS style workflow